Manitoulin Island is a perfect getaway for those looking to escape the summer crowds. Check out the top things to do in Manitoulin Island.

-Explore Misery Bay Provincial Park
+Explore Misery Bay, Provincial Park

 The Misery Bay Nature Preserve is the only operating provincial park on Manitoulin Island.
-Misery Bay Provincial Park is known for having large areas of alvar.
-An alvar is a region of bare or nearly bare rock where little vegetation grows.
+Misery Bay Provincial Park is known for having large areas of Alvar.
+An Alvar is a region of bare or nearly bare rock where little vegetation grows.
 This makes for some gorgeous hiking, especially in the fall when the lichen on the rocks begins to transform in color.

-The kids had so much fun looking at the exhibits and hands-on displays we almost had to bribe them to go on the hike with us.
+At the visitor’s center, the kids had so much fun looking at the exhibits and hands-on displays we almost had to bribe them to go on the hike with us.
 We ended up doing a combination of the Coastal Trail to theLookout, walked a bit on the Misery Bay Trail, before heading back on the Inner Alvar tail.
 We were so glad we went as the views of the Bay were magnificent.
 And, as it was later on in the day, we had the entire beach at Misery Bay to ourselves.

 Experience a Royal Astronomical Society of Canada designated Dark Sky Preserve

 Not all the fun things to do in Manitoulin Island are limited to the daytime.
 Because it is relatively far away from any major city, light pollution on the Island is at a minimum.
 However, it is so dark at Gordon’s Eco Park that it has received the Dark Sky Preserve designation from the Royal Astronomical Society of Canada.

 The park hosts Astronomy nights at a part of the park where no white light is allowed after sunset.
 Here, telescopes are set up and resident experts point out stars and constellations.
 And for those lucky ones, it is also possible to spot the Northern Lights when conditions are perfect!